paolo-projects/auto-unlocker/README.md

 * ```--install``` *(Default behavior when called with no arguments)* Installs the patch.
 * ```--uninstall``` Uninstalls the patch.
 Works only if the patch was previously installed and the *backup* folder is intact
 * ```--help``` Shows a list of the available options

+**I tested the program on Windows with VMware Player 15.0.** I plan to test it on Linux soon, though as of now I don't know if it works there, or with other VMware versions.

 ## Compile
 The program can be compiled on Windows with CMake, provided you get or compile the needed libraries first.
 Run CMake on the source dir and it will generate a ready to build project.